-The University of Houston launched Salutations, the University of Houston System's (UHS) sexual misconduct prevention and awareness training.
-The intent of Salutations is to inform students of their rights and responsibilities under the UHS Sexual Misconduct Policy as well as provide students with useful information such as how and to whom they can report an incident.
+The University of Houston launched Crossroads, the University of Houston System's (UHS) sexual misconduct prevention and awareness training.
+The intent of Crossroads is to inform students about common issues related to sexual misconduct and helps students understand their rights and responsibilities under the UHS Sexual Misconduct Policy as well as provide students with useful information such as how and to whom they can report an incident.

-To comply with the legal mandates that require UHS to provide training on the topic of sexual misconduct (e.g., Title IX and the Campus SaVE Act), completion of Salutations is required of all new students during their first semester of enrollment.
-Review the University policy at http://www.uhsystem.edu/students/salutations/.
+To comply with the legal mandates that require UHS to provide training on the topic of sexual misconduct (e.g., Title IX and the Campus SaVE Act), completion of Crossroads is required of all new students during their first semester of enrollment.
+Review the University policy at https://uhsystem.edu/crossroads/index.php.